 Plants should continue to gather and submit PI data in accordance with IMC 0608, “Performance Indicator Program,” to the extent that the data is applicable to the extended shutdown conditions.
 Many indicators in the initiating events, mitigating systems, and barrier integrity cornerstones may not be particularly relevant, but indicators in the other cornerstones still provide useful indications of plant performance.
 Additional baseline samples should be considered by the Panel to compensate for performance information not being gathered due to the unreported or incomplete PI data until the plant has restarted and sufficient PI data has been collected.

 Upon restart, several PIs will remain invalid until sufficient time has been passed to ensure the indicator provides a reliable and appropriate indication of licensee performance.
 The direction for calculating the different PIs are contained in NEI 99-02, “Regulatory Assessment Performance Indicator Guideline.”
 Prior to anticipated restart, the licensee should submit an FAQ to the ROP Working Group to determine how and when specific PIs will be implemented, as noted in section 07.02 c of this document.
-Questions regarding the potential validity of specific indicators should be referred to the Assessment Branch in NRR.
+Questions regarding the potential validity of specific indicators should be referred to the Reactor Assessment Branch in NRR.

 Significance Determination Process.